seiyria/awesome-boardgame-development/readme.md

 - [11 rules for board game writing](http://ryanmacklin.com/2015/02/11-rules-board-game-writing/) - dos and don'ts from a board game rules editor
 - [10 rules for writing rules](https://www.youtube.com/watch?v=SshUdUEtIw8) - a PAX dev talk on writing rules
 - [Tips for Rules Writing](http://sedjtroll.blogspot.com/2015/03/tips-for-rules-writing.html) - some guidelines on writing rules

+## Creation tools

+Tools that can be used in board game development.

+- [nanDECK](http://www.nand.it/nandeck/) - a downloadable software for card creation with a custom programming language
+- [deck.zone](https://deck.zone) - a web-based software for card creation with a custom programming language
+- [The Game Crafter](https://www.thegamecrafter.com/) - a place to buy lots of parts and market your board games independently

 ## Contribute